VNG-Realisatie/nlx/docs/docs/reference-information/directory.md

 ### Directory

-The directory-inspection-api has a `/stats` endpoint that lists all known versions:
+The directory-api has a `/stats` endpoint that lists all known versions:
 - Inways are registered and the numbers represent the real amount of inways and their versions
 - Outways are unregistered and the amount represent the versions that called ListServices over the past 24 hours.